Discover more at Nostell

 Through the gothic archway lies the historic menagerie garden, within stone walls and beneath a woodland canopy.
 The garden was created in 1743 and is still home to flora and fauna nurtured by past residents.

-It bears traces of the animals who once lived within yards of humans in the now abandoned menagerie house, designed by Robert Adam, and on a quiet morning you can almost hear the distant chatter of monkeys, colourful birds and the roar of the famous lioness.
+It bears traces of the animals who once lived within yards of humans in the now abandoned menagerie house, designed by Robert Adam, and on a quiet morning you can almost hear the distant chatter of monkeys and colourful birds.

 Sweet chestnuts and oaks form a natural guard of honour for those enjoying a leisurely stroll along the pleasure ground’s circular pathway in the footsteps of the Victorians and Georgians, who would have also seen the Lower Lake sparkling like a jewel on the near horizon.